 Showing 1 - 10 of 88

-Kennedys is recognised as a top-band firm in the latest guide to leading law firms and lawyers across the UK.
+Kennedys receives top tier rankings in the latest guide to leading law firms and lawyers across the region.

 Two years into the pandemic, we consider its impact on the life science sector and how the risk landscape is evolving as the industry builds on the progress it has made.

 Artificial intelligence (AI) has transformed the life sciences industry in ways that we could never have imagined.
 It now impacts each stage of a life science product’s lifecycle — from research and drug discovery to clinical trials, manufacturing, supply chain logistics, marketing, and sales.